Information Bandwidth in Reinforcement Learning

 TL;DR: The Main Results

-Policy gradient’s hard limit: The REINFORCE gradient $g = \nabla \log p_\theta(\tau) \cdot \text{Adv}$ has a structure where, given the training history, the direction term $\nabla \log p_\theta(\tau)$ is independent of the reward function—only the scalar advantage carries reward information.
-This creates an information ceiling of $\leq \log_2(B)$ bits per episode.
+Scalar advantage formulation: When the gradient uses a single scalar advantage aggregating all rewards—$g = \nabla \log p_\theta(\tau) \cdot \text{Adv}$ where $\text{Adv} = G - b$—the information ceiling is $\leq \log_2(B)$ bits per episode.
+Given the training history, the direction term $\nabla \log p_\theta(\tau)$ is independent of rewards; only the scalar advantage carries reward information.
 For binary feedback, this is $\leq 1$ bit/episode.

 Part 1: The Mathematical Framework